modularml/mojo/stdlib/docs/style-guide.md

 | `fn` type parameter      | `fn do_it[Action: Actionable](action: Action)`         | `PascalCase`
 | `fn` value parameter     | `fn repeat[Count: Int]()`                              | `PascalCase`

-The demonstrated style choices intend to illustrate the various naming conventions used in the standard library.
-However, these choices may not match the existing style in all code in its current state.
-When preparing a change, it is important to adhere to the style and naming conventions already established in that module.
+Although these are our style conventions, not all code currently adheres to it.
+When preparing a new change, it is important to adhere to the style and naming conventions already established in that module.
 Therefore, if the module you are working on uses a different style, continue using that style to maintain consistency.
 We are not currently accepting pull requests that propose extensive formatting or renaming changes.

 ### Naming guidelines